kevalshah2005/kevalshah2005/README.md

 </div>

 ### About Me
 I'm a high school senior interested in studying Computer Science in college!
-I've programmed since 2014, which is when I started learning JavaScript.
+I've programmed since 2014, when I started learning JavaScript.
 I enjoy thinking through difficult logic problems, so I feel that computer science is the perfect fit for me.
-Although my main area of interest is machine learning, I also like developing games and programming robots.
+Although my main area of interest is ML/AI and Data Science, I also like developing games and programming robots.

 <a href=#><img src="commitcalendar.svg"></a>